top of page

 Cooling Ayurvedic Recipes from the Saumya Kitchen

 Ready to bring the cooling principles of Ayurveda into your kitchen?
-These Saumya-original recipes are crafted to balance Pitta and delight the senses—with nourishing ingredients, calming herbs, and easy-to-follow steps for every season.
+These Saumya-inspired recipes are designed to help balance Pitta dosha, nourish the body, and soothe internal heat through seasonal, easy-to-digest ingredients.

 Cooling Ayurvedic Dishes